 Though you may think that there are no more secret spots in Amsterdam to discover, you would be wrong!
 For example, another of the best unusual and quirky sites in the city is an old prison under a bridge.
 Torensluis (tower lock) is one of Amsterdam’s widest bridges and the remains of the prison there are now used to host art and culture events.

 Elsewhere in the Dutch capital, another secret spot is Hortus Botanicus.
 This garden can be visited and was established in the 17th-century!
 Finally, for one of the best hidden cafés in the city, be sure to head to Café Chris, a bar that dates back well over three hundred and fifty years!
+Otherwise, shop for second-hand books head to Oudemanhuispoort and for more secluded courtyards, check out the best hofjes in Amsterdam.

 Visit the floating flower market